 At the end of fiscal 2020, the District had \$47,812,900 invested in land, construction in progress, land improvements, buildings and improvements, equipment and furniture, vehicles.
 This entire amount is reported in governmental activities.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2020 (SEE ACCOUNTANT'S COMPILATION REPORT)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2020

-Capital Assets at June 30
+Capital Assets at June 30 (Net of Depreciation)

 The following table shows the net capital asset balances at June 30, 2020 and June 30, 2019: